by Tom Igoe, August 2016

 The processor at the core of the Uno, Atmel’s ATMega328, is an 8-bit microcontroller.
 The ATMega328 is one of the few processors that still comes in a breadboard-friendly DIP package, so you can even build your own Uno-compatible circuit on a breadboard if you want to save money.
 In projects where you’re using multiple controllers, the DIY breadboard option is a smart choice.
 However, it’s not a task for you if you aren’t yet comfortable building circuits and reading schematics.

 Nowadays, 32-bit microcontrollers are available for about the same price or cheaper than 8-bit controllers.
 The Arduino Nano series and MKR series are mostly 32-bit processors (the Nano Every is still 8-bit) that can do all that the original Uno can do and more.
-As of 2019, we’re basing this class on the Arduino Nano 33 IoT.
 These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and with the various connectivity options (WiFi, Bluetooth) that these boards offer, you’ve got more room to grow.
-If you’re buying your first controller, your best choice is probably a 32-bit controller.
+If you’re buying your first controller, your best choice is probably one of the 32-bit controllers.
 The Nano line and the MKR line are the ones I currently use the most.